a-ui/core_components_react/CONTRIBUTING.md

 Here is the branching strategy for contributions:

+- Check with "Huisstijl team" if change is necessary
 - Always start from the active development branch (`development`) and pull latest changes.
 - Branch from the active development branch and use following branch names:
   - `development/components/<COMPONENT>` to add new **components**.